ArduPilot/ardupilot_wiki/copter/source/docs/skyrocket.rst

 We have a `SkyViper section <https://discuss.ardupilot.org/c/arducopter/skyviper>`__ on the ArduPilot discussion forum.
 Have a look there to see what people are up to and ask questions.

-More developer specific information including how to compile the sonix and ardupilot firmware can be found on the `developer wiki <http://ardupilot.org/dev/docs/skyviper.html>`__.
+More developer specific information including how to compile the sonix and ArduPilot firmware can be found on the `developer wiki <http://ardupilot.org/dev/docs/skyviper.html>`__.